 The machine makes a fantastic tasting cappuccino or latte within just a few minutes that will rival any of your neighborhood coffee houses.

 For my money, nothing really comes as close as the Rivo to giving you a consistently good quality espresso or cappuccino in your home.
-It’s an affordable option (check here for the latest pricing) for those who love a good cappuccino, often, like I do!
+It’s an affordable option for those who love a good cappuccino, often, like I do!

 The Look-Curb Appeal

 While the Rivo isn’t that impressive sitting on my counter, it is kind of big and bulky, I don’t really care.
 I don’t love it for its aesthetics, I love it for what it does.
 It provides me with an authentic tasting, a consistently good cup of espresso or cappuccino in my own home at a very affordable price.

 I should mention that Keurig has excellent customer service.
 I have not had a problem with my Rivo, but I have heard of others who had problems with theirs.
 That being said, those who reported problems said that Keurig replaced their machines immediately with new ones.